Amazon Redshift Profiler Details

 databricks labs lakebridge configure-database-profiler

-Select one Redshift source variant when prompted (redshift_serverless, redshift_provisioned, or redshift_provisioned_multi_az).
+Select redshift when prompted for the source system.
 The wizard will ask for authentication type, credential source (local | env | file), and connection details — for password auth, for example:

 - Redshift cluster endpoint (host)